doomslayer6678/nebula-page-ideas/page-drafts/corporate.md

 **Faster Fills.
 Stronger Shortlists.
 No New Headcount.**

-Enterprise teams on Nebula reduce time-to-fill, improve candidate quality, and get real-time visibility into what's actually working — across every recruiter, role, and region.
+Enterprise teams on Nebula reduce time-to-fill, improve candidate quality, and get real-time visibility into what's actually working, across every recruiter, role, and region.

 ---